StackVista/stackstate-docs/stackpacks/integrations/humio.md

 ## Overview

-The Humio StackPack allows you to access your logs stored in Humio.
+You can use the Humio StackPack to access logs stored in Humio.

 Using this StackPack, you can: